-E10 All tunnels must be de system if required.
-The be allowed for prior to Applicable Applicable Not Applicable Not Applicable E11 The tunnel ventilation outlets must be constructed at the locations specified in Appendices A, B and C. Applicable Not Applicable Not Applicable E12 E12 The ventilation outlets must be constructed to tip heights within the following ranges: Applicable Not Applicable Not Applicable City West Link, Rozelle Campbell Road, St Peters (K - M4-M5 Link) Victoria Road, Rozelle Outlet Reference H - Western Harbour Tunnel I - M4-M5 Link/Iron Cove Link J - M4-M5 Link/ Iron Cove Link SPI-5 SPI-6 SPI-7 SPI-8 L - Iron Cove Link Outlet Elevation (m AHD) 39.2 - 42.2 40 - 43 39.5 - 42.5 32.9 - 35.9 32.9 - 35.9 32.8 - 35.8 32.6 - 35.6 43.2 - 46.2 E13 A Tunnel Ventilation, Traffic Incident Response and Traffic Management Systems Integration Protocol (Protocol) must be prepared in consultation with the TMC.
+E10 system if required.
+The tunnels must be designed and constructed so as to allow for future modification of the ventilation stem if required.
+The Proponent must submit a report to the Secretary demonstrating how this will allowed for prior to finalising detailed design.
+Applicable Applicable Not Applicable Not Applicable E11 The tunnel ventilation C. The tunnel ventilation outlets must be constructed at the locations specified in Appendices A, B and C. Applicable Applicable Not Applicable Not Applicable E12 The ventilation outlets must be constructed to tip heights within the following ra nges: Applicable Applicable Not Applicable Not Applicable City West Link, Rozelle Campbell Road, St Peters (K - M4-M5 Link) Victoria Road, Rozelle Outlet Reference H - Western Harbour Tunnel I - M4-M5 Link/Iron Cove Link J - M4-M5 Link/ Iron Cove Link SPI-5 SPI-6 SPI-7 SPI-8 L - Iron Cove Link Outlet Elevation (m AHD) 39.2 - 42.2 40 - 43 39.5 - 42.5 32.9 - 35.9 32.9 - 35.9 32.8 - 35.8 32.6 - 35.6 43.2 - 46.2 E13 A Tunnel Ventilation, Traffic Incident Response and Traffic Management Systems Integration Protocol (Protocol) must be prepared in consultation with the TMC.
 The Protocol must be reviewed and endorsed by a suitably qualified and experienced independent ventilation specialist.
 The Protocol must demonstrate that the ventilation and traffic management systems would operate together to ensure conditions of this approval are met.
 Applicable Applicable Not Applicable Not Applicable E14 The Tunnel Ventilation, Traffic Incident Response and Traffic Management Systems Integration Protocol must include a commissioning procedure that is to be carried out before a tunnel (or any part of it) is opened to traffic.
-Applicable Applicable Not Applicable Not Applicable E15 Protocol must be subn n, Traffic Incident Response and Tr nitted to the Secretary for informati eration of a tunnel (whether in full c on no later than one (1 Applicable Applicable Not Applicable Not Applicable
+Applicable Applicable Not Applicable Not Applicable E15 Protocol must be subr n, Traffic Incident Response and Tr mitted to the Secretary for informati eration of a tunnel (whether in full c on no later than one (- Applicable Applicable Not Applicable Not Applicable